openfheorg/openfhe-python/tests/README.md

 pytest -k add
 ```

 As a reminder, pytest can be helpful for debugging.
+This command-line option
+shows debug output from logging statements.

 ```bash
 pytest --log-cli-level=debug